USCGC Anacapa: Design and characteristics

 The Island-class patrol boats, including Anacapa, were constructed in Bollinger Shipyards in Lockport, Louisiana.
 Their design is based on the British Vosper Thornycroft 33 m patrol boats and have similar dimensions.
 Anacapa has an overall length of 110 ft, a beam of 21 ft, and a draft of 7 ft at full load.
 The patrol boat has a displacement of 155 tons at full load and 138 tons at half load.
 Anacapa was launched on September 8, 1989.
 She was the 35th Island-class vessel completed.

 The Coast Guard purchased 49 Island-class cutters, and over the course of their construction made several modifications.
 The ships are grouped into A, B, and C classes depending on their design.
 Anacapa is a B-class ship and thus has heavier bow plating to prevent hull cracking in heavy seas, among other enhancements.

-Anacapa is powered two Paxman Valenta 16 CM Diesel engines which drive two 5-blade propellers.
+Anacapa is powered by two Paxman Valenta 16 CM Diesel engines which drive two 5-blade propellers.
 She has two 99 kW Caterpillar 3304T diesel generators for electrical power.
 Her hull is constructed of high-strength steel, and her superstructure and main deck are constructed of aluminium.
 Stern flaps were retrofitted to reduce hull friction, and increase speed and full efficiency.
 Anacapa has active fin stabilizers to improve her seakeeping characteristics.

 The Island-class patrol boats have maximum sustained speeds of 29.6 kn.
 They are fitted with one 25mm machine gun and two Browning .50 Caliber Machine Gun.
 They are equipped with satellite navigation systems, collision avoidance systems, and surface radar.
 They have a range of 3380 mi at 8 knots, and an at-sea endurance of five days.

 Anacapa carries one 18-foot rigid hull inflatable boat with seating for 8 crew.

 Anacapa's complement is 2 officers and 14 enlisted crew.

 Anacapa's namesake is Anacapa Island, one of the Channel Islands off the Southern California coast.